2/13/2025

 Chief Financial Officer

-So Kurt, you know, we have a few pieces within the company.
-One of them is Sanad, which of course is a little bit ring fence and in fact most of the cash flow from that piece is going to be used for the growth program over the coming years.
-So in 2025, because we're spending about $360 million in capex in Sanad, we're going to be in the red about $150 million in terms of free cash flow generation within Sanad, right?
-So, you know, that means the fleet is generating about over $200 million, the current fleet, and then we're spending $360 million on the growth going forward.
-So what that implies though is that outside the Sanad legal entity, all our other legal entities are going to be generating roughly $150 million of free cash because we're forecasting a little bit of a break even for the full year on a consolidated basis.
-So that money is usable for neighbors for whatever you want to do with it and we're going to allocate that to reducing debt.
-So I would expect to see a growth debt next year in 2025 be reduced by approximately the $150 million that we're going to generate outside Sanad.
+So, Kurt, you know, we have a few pieces within the company.
+One of them is SANA, which of course is a little bit ring-fenced, and in fact, most of the cash flow from that piece is going to be used for the growth program over the coming years.
+So, in 2025, because we're spending about $360 million in CapEx in Sanad, we're going to be in the red about $150 million in terms of free cash flow generation within Sanad, right?
+So, you know, that means the fleet is generating about over $200 million, the current fleet, in EBITDA, but then we're spending $360 million on the growth going forward.
+So what that implies, though, is that outside the SANA legal entity, all our other legal entities are going to be generating roughly $150 million of free cash because we're forecasting a little bit of a break-even for the full year on a consolidated basis.
+So that money is usable for neighbors for whatever they want to do with it, and we're going to allocate that to reducing debt.
+So I would expect to see our gross debt next year in 2025 be reduced by approximately the $150 million that we're going to generate outside SONNET.

 speaker

-That's great, thanks.
+That's great.
+Thanks.
 That's great, Tyler.
-And then maybe just kind of, again, follow up on the international outlook, right, is it your read with respect to Saudi that their overall reductions of rate count is complete and do you expect any more additional kind of rate releases outside of Sanad as the year goes on?
+And then maybe just kind of, again, follow up on – on the international outlook, right, is it your read with respect to Saudi that their, you know, their overall reductions of rate count is complete and, you know, are you expecting any more additional kind of late releases, you know, outside of Senate as the year goes on?

 speaker